MTES-MCT/mobilic-api/app/README_s3.md

 #### Allowing origins url to buckets

-Snippet to allow `http://localhost:3000` to do actions on the dev bucket (it's needed to get the pictures and to upload them)
+Snippet to allow `http://localhost:3000` to do actions on the dev bucket (it's needed to get the pictures and to upload them) This needs to be done for each new bucket created.
+In scaleway, the application must temporarily be added to the Administrators group for this call to work.
 ```
 cors_configuration = {
             "CORSRules": [